buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 - The end-users defined `os` for the OCI image using the [package.toml](https://buildpacks.io/docs/reference/config/package-config/).
 - The only values allowed are `linux` and `windows` and by default when is not present, `linux` is being used.
 - When exporting to daemon, the `docker.OSType` must be equal to `platform.os`
+- When building a single buildpack package, `package.toml` is optional

 ### To keep compatibility